A Gaussian Perspective for Distributional Discrepancy in Generative Diffusion Models: Introduction

-In the second application, we consider the practically relevant scenario where a DM has already been trained, under some prescribed noise schedule.
-We can then employ the KL divergence as a measure to compare different time discretization strategies in the reverse sampling process.
-This provides a principled low-cost approach to selecting efficient time discretization designs, without requiring any additional retraining or search.
-We test this approach over CIFAR-10~\cite{krizhevsky2009learning} and FFHQ-64~\cite{karras2019style} datasets with different model configurations as outlined in~\cite{karras2022elucidating, song2020score}, and the experimental results confirm that our strategy consistently demonstrates superior performance in comparison to baseline and state-of-the-art search-based strategies, particularly when the budget on NFEs is very tight.
+Finally, we consider the practically relevant scenario of deploying pretrained DMs and repurpose the analytical KL divergence as a metric to evaluate arbitrary time discretization strategies.
+This provides a principled and computationally lightweight criterion for selecting discrete grids, bypassing the overhead of auxiliary retraining or search procedures.
+Guided by our analytical KL divergence, we obtain improved time discretization strategies and evaluate them on CIFAR-10~\cite{krizhevsky2009learning}, FFHQ-64~\cite{karras2019style}, and AFHQv2~\cite{Choi2020CVPR} datasets under various model configurations~\cite{karras2022elucidating, song2020score}.
+Experimental results confirm that our selected strategy consistently outperforms established baselines and state-of-the-art search-based methods, particularly when the budget on NFEs is stringent.